habitat-sh/habitat/www/source/docs/run-packages-binding.html.md

 The producer defines their contract by "exporting" configuration publicly to consumers.
 This is done by setting keys in the `pkg_exports` associative array defined in your package's `plan.sh`.
 For example, a database server named `amnesia` might define the exports:

     pkg_exports=(
       [port]=network.port
       [ssl-port]=network.ssl.port
     )

 This will export the value of `network.port` and `transport.ssl.port` defined in it's `default.toml` publicly as `port` and `ssl-port` respectively.
 All `pkg_exports` must define a default value in `default.toml` but their values may change at runtime by an operator configuring the service group.
 If this happens, the consumer will be notified that their producer's configuration has changed.
 We'll see how to leverage this on the consumer in the sections below.

 ## Consumer Contract

-Consumers defines their half of the contract by defining required and optional "binds".
-These are also represented by key/value pairs in an associative array called `pkg_binds` and `pkg_binds_optional`.
-For example, An application server named `session-server` that depends on a database might define the following binds:
+Consumers defines their half of the contract by specifying required and optional "binds".
+These are also represented by key/value pairs in an associative array called `pkg_binds` and `pkg_binds_optional` where the values are the exported keys defined by the producer.
+For example, an application server named `session-server` that depends on a database might define the following binds:

     pkg_binds=(
       [database]="port ssl-port"